 Rocky Mountain National Park Fishing Report

-Current Streamflow: 18 cfs @ Moraine Park, 51 cfs @ Above Lake Estes
+Current Streamflow: 5 cfs @ Moraine Park, Guage Off @ Above Lake Estes

-Flows are slowly coming down, and it is super clear.
-Single dry flies like ants and midges can produce, but it is time to get into your 5 and 6x tippet material.
+Flows are low here, and it is super clear.
+Single dry flies like ants, midges, and BWO's can produce, but it is time to get into your 5 and 6x tippet material.

-Small dry dropper rigs with midge and caddis patterns have been finding lots of fish, small hoppers are also a great option in the park.
+Small dry dropper rigs with midge and BWO patterns have been finding some of these hungry fish.

 RMNP Recommended Flies